©2019 340B Health. Unauthorized copying is expressly prohibited.

 Any Willing Pharmacy: By law, Medicare Part D plans must offer network participation contracts to any willing pharmacy that meets the standard terms and conditions of the network contract.
 Furthermore, Medicare regulations state that Part D plans must have standard contracts with “reasonable and relevant terms and conditions of participation whereby any willing pharmacy may access the standard contract and participate as a network pharmacy.”
 Some states have enacted any willing pharmacy laws that extend to commercial insurance plans.

-Apexus, Inc.: The organization under contract with HRSA to administer the 340B prime vendor program.
+Apexus, Inc.: The organization under contract with HRSA to administer the 340B PVP.
 Apexus is responsible for negotiating discounts below the 340B ceiling price for those covered entities that choose to participate.
 Apexus also contracts with wholesalers to distribute 340B pharmaceuticals and with other vendors to provide value-added services.
 It also provides educational and technical assistance services.
 The prime vendor contract was first awarded to Apexus in 2007.
 The current contract, which was renewed in September 2014, runs through September 29, 2019.

 Authorizing Official: Per HRSA, an authorizing official is someone who represents and confirms that he/she is fully authorized to legally bind a 340B covered entity into a relationship with the federal government and has knowledge of the practices and eligible programs at that site.
 This would be the person responsible for and to whom the federal government would reach out about compliance issues, integrity evaluations, and audits.
 Covered entities are required to provide HRSA with their authorizing official’s name and contact information upon enrollment and to update this information when any changes are made.
 The authorizing official is also responsible for completing OPA’s online registration process for 340B covered entities and outpatient facilities as well as the annual recertification process.
 The authorizing official must also approve contract pharmacy registrations.
 For many entities, this is the grantee of record or the Clinic Director based upon federal funding streams.
 For hospitals, it is required that someone of the Chief Executive Officer/Chief Financial Officer/Chief Operating Officer/President/Vice President level perform this role.
+The authorizing official of a 340B hospital must also be the authorizing official for all the hospital’s child sites.

 Average Manufacturer Price (AMP): The average price paid to the manufacturer for the drug in the United States by wholesalers for drugs distributed to retail community pharmacies and retail community pharmacies that purchase drugs directly from manufacturers.
 Congress established AMP as part of the Medicaid drug rebate statute to facilitate calculating Medicaid rebates.
 AMP was originally defined as the average price paid to manufacturers by wholesalers for the retail class of trade.
 Congress changed the definition in 2010 as part of the ACA.
 The new definition went into effect on April 1, 2016 pursuant to the COD rule issued by CMS on February 1, 2016.
-The COD rule excludes from AMP calculations 340B prices and sales to non-retail purchasers, as well as a number of other prices.
+The COD rule excludes from AMP calculations 340B prices and sales to non-retail purchasers, as well as several other prices.
 CMS also clarified, among other things, how manufacturers should identify and report AMP data for all CODs, including “5i” drugs.
 Further discussion on AMP can be found at https://www.gpo.gov/fdsys/pkg/FR-2016-02-01/pdf/2016-01274.pdf.
 Besides being used to calculate manufacturer rebates owed to state Medicaid agencies, AMP is a key component of the formula used to calculate the 340B ceiling price.
 Manufacturers are required to report AMP to CMS on a quarterly basis.
 AMP is also used to determine the federal upper limit on Medicaid pharmacy reimbursement for multiple source drugs.

 Average Sales Price (ASP): A measure of a pharmaceutical’s price that is equal to a manufacturer's sales to all purchasers divided by units sold.
 The ASP calculation excludes sales, such as 340B purchases, that are excluded from the Medicaid “best price” calculation as well as sales at nominal charge, as applied by the Secretary.
 ASP was first used by government prosecutors in settlements with several pharmaceutical manufacturers to ensure more accurate price reporting.
-Under the Medicare Modernization Act, Congress adopted the ASP system to replace average wholesale price for reimbursing outpatient drugs in non-hospital settings under Medicare Part B, beginning in 2005.
+Under the MMA, Congress adopted the ASP system to replace average wholesale price for reimbursing outpatient drugs in non-hospital settings under Medicare Part B, beginning in 2005.
 CMS decided several years ago to also use ASP to set reimbursement for drugs administered in hospital outpatient departments under Part B.

 Best Price: See “Medicaid Best Price.”